hashicorp/terraform-registry-address/README.md

 i.e. assume all of its logic including schema is contained within Terraform Core.

-In such case you should use `ImpliedProviderForUnqualifiedType(typeName)`, as the function makes such assumption.
+In such case you should just use `NewBuiltInProvider("terraform")`.